Honda Civic (second generation): History

-In September 1979, for model year 1981, a three-box four-door sedan debuted, as did a three-speed automatic transmission that replaced the aging two-speed unit fitted to the first-generation Civic.
+In September 1979, a three-box four-door sedan debuted, as did a three-speed automatic transmission that replaced the aging two-speed unit fitted to the first-generation Civic.
 The four-door was also marketed as the Honda Ballade in the Japanese domestic market, and was also made under licence by British Leyland, badged as the Triumph Acclaim for the European market.

 A minor facelift arrived in late 1980.
 In early 1982, another facelift added larger plastic bumpers, a new grille and rectangular headlights.

 An upscale Civic-based five-door fastback arrived, called the Honda Quint in Japan.
 It was marketed at a Japanese dealership sales channel called Honda Verno along with the Honda Ballade, a high-luxury model based on the Civic sedan.
 Also introduced was a new highly fuel efficient I4 model, the five-speed "FE" (Fuel Economy) which was rated at 41 mpgus in the city and 55 mpgus on the highway.
 However, even the standard 1500-cc model achieves 34 mpgus city, and 47 mpgus highway when driven 55 mi/h, the maximum U.S. speed limit at the time (California mileage ratings).

 The slogan for 1983 Civic was We Make It Simple.